-What is CBD and is it Legal?
+What is CBD and is Cannabis Oil Legal in Ireland?

 CBD is a cannabis plant extract which interacts with receptors in the body.
 Research has found it to reduce stress, relieve pain, help with mobility issues, boost the immune system, and even assist with weight loss.
 With this in mind, you would assume that CBD would be legal in Ireland, but due to being derived from cannabis this is not always the case.